MaximeMRF/v7-docs/content/start/pick_your_path.md

 This approach embraces the web's native capabilities and keeps most of your application's logic on the server where you have full control.

-Choose this approach when you want to build applications with the server in control, you prefer working primarily in one language (TypeScript) across your stack, or you want to minimize the amount of JavaScript your users download.
+Choose this approach when you want to build applications with the server in control, or you want to minimize the amount of JavaScript your users download.
 Hypermedia applications can be highly interactive using libraries like Alpine.js and HTMX while keeping your frontend codebase lean and your deployment simple.

 ### Inertia (React or Vue)